econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 We use estimates of the age trajectory of permanent and transitory income variance from @SabelhausSong to calibrate $\sigma_{[\permShk, t]}^{2}$ and $\sigma_{[\tranShk, t]}^{2}$, and set the unemployment probability to a fairly standard value of $\pZero = 5\%$.
 Model agents begin their "lifetime" at age 25 with no wealth.

+We assume that annual returns on the risk free asset are $\Rfree = 1.01$, and that the equity premium is $\eqprem = 0.03$.
+These values are somewhat low compare to the economics literature (in which $\Rfree = 1.02$ and $\eqprem = 0.06$ are common), but from personal correspondence with financial planners, our understanding is that the profession tries to be conservative about projections of their clients' portfolio returns.

-We set the "pure" rate of time preference to $\beta=1$, meaning that the optimal choice is to care exactly as much about your future self as your present self (conditional on surviving into the future).
+While we do not believe that values of $\beta < 1$ are "ethically indefensible" as claimed in @Ramsey1928, we nevertheless set the "pure" rate of time preference to $\beta=1$, so that agents care exactly as much about their future self as their present self (conditional on surviving into the future).
+This also serves to constrain the model's ability to fit the data by declining to include an additional "free" parameter in the estimations.

 Beyond those basic assumptions, we calibrate the model to include uncertainty after retirement.
 Specifically, we assume that there are "ordinary" expenditure shocks in retirement that are of similar magnitude to income shocks during working life (following recent estimates from @flExpShocks), generating the possibility of periods with much lower *disposable* income than usual.